cissagatto/BellPartitionsMultiLabel/README.md

 |   3    |   6   |
 |   4    |   1   |

-**[dataset_name]-groupsPerPartitions.csv**: Returns the number of groups for each partitions.
-For example: partitions 4 has 2 groups.
+**[dataset_name]-groupsPerPartitions.csv**: Returns the number of groups for each partition.
+For example partition 4 has 2 groups.
 | part | totalGroups |
 | ---- | ----------- |
 |   1  |      1      |